2022–23 Metro Atlantic Athletic Conference men's basketball season

-The 2022–23 Metro Atlantic Athletic Conference (MAAC) men's basketball season begins with practices in October 2022, followed by the start of the 2022–23 NCAA Division I men's basketball season in November.
-Conference play will start in December and conclude in March 2023.
-This will be the 42nd season of MAAC basketball.
+The 2022–23 Metro Atlantic Athletic Conference (MAAC) men's basketball season began with practices in October 2022, followed by the start of the 2022–23 NCAA Division I men's basketball season in November.
+Conference play started in December and concluded in March 2023.
+This was the 42nd season of MAAC basketball.

-The 2023 MAAC tournament will be played March 7–11, 2023 at the Jim Whelan Boardwalk Hall in Atlantic City, New Jersey for the fourth year in a row.
+The 2023 MAAC tournament was played March 7–11, 2023 at the Jim Whelan Boardwalk Hall in Atlantic City, New Jersey for the fourth year in a row.

-This will be the first season in the MAAC for Mount St. Mary's.
+This was the first season in the MAAC for Mount St. Mary's.
 On May 2, 2022, it was announced that the Mountaineers would leave the Northeast Conference and join the MAAC on July 1, 2022.
 They replace Monmouth, which left the MAAC after last season and joined the Colonial Athletic Association on July 1, 2022.

 Head Coaches

 Coaching changes

 On March 30, 2022, head coach and Seton Hall alum Shaheen Holloway of Saint Peter's left to take the head coaching position at his alma mater, where he previously was an assistant from 2010 through 2018.
 Former Wagner head coach Bashir Mason was hired as Saint Peter's 16th men's head basketball coach on April 12, 2022.

 On October 25, 2022, less than two weeks before the start of the Manhattan Jaspers' season, head coach Steve Masiello was fired.
 Associate head coach and former player RaShawn Stores was named interim head coach.